innovamics/comfor-doc/docs/theory/continuum_mechanics.md

 ## Constitutive behavior models and the objectivity principle

 Constitutive behavior models describes the relationship between deformation and the evolution of stresses.
-We can distinguish three main types of constitutive behavior models [SID82]:
+We can distinguish three main types of constitutive behavior models:

 - _Hypoelastic_: the strain rate is related to a stress rate.
 These laws are frequently used for materials with a low anisotropic response.
 They are easy to implement and suitable for updated resolutions.
 The stresses and strain energies may not be independent of the deformation history;